Sai25Hajime/Fraud-Detection-And-Risk-Assessment/README.md

 ## 🔬 Approach & Methodology

 - **Data Collection & Preprocessing:**
-  Data was gathered from [specify the source or type of data] and preprocessed using techniques like data cleaning, handling missing values, normalization, and feature engineering.
+  Data was gathered from [this dataset](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud) and preprocessed using techniques like data cleaning, handling missing values, normalization, and feature engineering.

 - **Feature Selection & Engineering:**
   Focus was placed on selecting features that contribute significantly to predicting fraudulent behavior and assessing risk.
 Various statistical and data mining techniques were used to identify important features.